-The Executive Committee member who serves as the Chair of the Dissertation Defense will take notes throughout the exam and keep track of the time.
+The Chair of the Dissertation Defense will take notes throughout the exam and keep track of the time.

 After completion of the questioning, the student is again asked to leave the room, while the examiners reach their decision and compile recommendations.